Syria struggling to fill food import needs

 Leading global container shipping firm Maersk Line said it only offered a weekly call to Syria's largest cargo port Latakia via a third-party service provider and stopped calling at Tartous, the second-largest, in 2012.

-France's CMA CGM [CMACG.UL], the world's third-biggest container group, said it still called at both Latakia and Tartous, but volumes were substantially lower.
+France's CMA CGM, the world's third-biggest container group, said it still called at both Latakia and Tartous, but volumes were substantially lower.

 That is partly down to the regulatory tape, but also the cost of and difficulty of finding insurance, said Doug Maag of law firm Clyde & Co.